agiliq/building-multi-tenant-applications-with-django/source/introduction.rst

 Shared database with isolated schema
 ---------------------------------------

 A single database keeps every tenant's data.
 Each tenant's data is in a separate schema within the single database.
-The schema identifies the tenant and data tabled do no have a FK to the tenant.
+The schema identifies the tenant and data tables do no have a FK to the tenant.

 Isolated database with a shared app server